Hi Amelia,

 Wish I had found you sooner, but we already signed.
 I would be happy to converse with you more and share the info I learned.

-I completely oppose the drilling in residential areas and fear for the health of my boys, but I there were a few key things that made us decide to sign.
+I completely oppose the drilling in residential areas and fear for the health of my boys, but there were a few key things that made us decide to sign.

 Mostly the information I learned from a friend’s husband who works for a driller helped me understand things a bit better but it was his reaction to the fact that we do indeed own our mineral rights that gave me pause.
 Before talking with him I thought it was interesting that we might own the rights, but after seeing his reaction and hearing his words, I felt that we needed to protect our mineral rights and have some sliver of control because the drilling is going to happen.
 Unless enough towns find that it is harmful and people are forced to stop or the gas prices drop, this will happen.
 Others stand to make too much money and they just don’t care.

 My friend said if you don’t sign, they can pool you and take away your rights.
 Then you will have no say over what is happening at all - even on your own property.
-At least with a contract you have some protection and once they start drilling he told me to watch them like a hawk and complain to the rail road commission every time they violate even the smallest thing on the contract.
-He also said they will be taking out the gas under your house whether you sign our not so you might as well get some money that you can put in the bank.
+At least with a contract you have some protection and once they start drilling he told me to watch them like a hawk and complain to the railroad commission every time they violate even the smallest thing on the contract.
+He also said they will be taking out the gas under your house whether you sign or not so you might as well get some money that you can put in the bank.
 And the last thing he said was that owning your mineral rights today is very rare and you really have something so hold on to them for your future generations.

 Now, I’m not here to convince anyone and I will cheer on anyone who wants to fight.
 But those comments gave me pause and after long discussions with my husband and a meeting with a lawyer, we gave up and signed.
 We aren’t happy about it, but we are somewhat protected for what that is worth.
 Now we will just have to wait and pray.